trebisky/stm32f103/usb_papoon2/README.md

 directory of its own and set up my makefile to deal with that and make minimal changes to let me call it from my C framework.

-This works!!
-It yields /dev/ttyACM0 that echos whatever you type at it (I use picocom).

-I'll move on to usb_papoon2 for further work.